James-Oswald/jamesoswald.dev/content/posts/LogicistMagesManifesto.md

 "*x* in front of caster" to denote that the object *x* is infront of the individual casting the spell.
 We can now say the following without referring to the specific names of the monster, to the same effect, a general ignition spell.
 "Any monster infront of the caster is on fire" or "If there exists a monster infront of the caster, than it is on fire."

+{{< notice note >}}
-*****For Logicians**: The careful reader / logician may notice we elide disjunctive issues via assuming $O$s are monsters rather than arbitrary objects in the domain, that is we give monsters a type/sort.
+**For Logicians**: The careful reader / logician may notice we elide disjunctive issues via assuming $O$s are monsters rather than arbitrary objects in the domain, that is we give monsters a type/sort.
 This is for the sake of exposition, but you could also add sorts to the system itself.
 If we instead conster monsters as arbitrary objects in the domain and use the definition from before we get "$O_1$ is a monster and $O_1$ is on fire or $O_2$ is a monster and $O_2$ is on fire or ..." there are obvious issues with this relating to how we interpret disjunction in this system, as we don't want the spell to start converting arbitrary objects in the domain to monsters and lighting them on fire.
 If we select a a semantics for disjunction that minimally impacts the world than this problem goes away as it is "cheapest" to light a single object that is already monster on fire than to convert and object to a monster AND light it on fire.
+{{< /notice >}}

 ### Temporal Spells, Mind Control Spells, Spells about Spells